metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Optional:

-- `backup` (Attributes) The backup object containing the physical base backup from which toinitiate the recovery procedure.Mutually exclusive with 'source' and 'volumeSnapshots'. (see [below for nested schema](#nestedatt--spec--bootstrap--recovery--backup))
+- `backup` (Attributes) The backup object containing the physical base backup from which to initiate the recovery procedure.
+Mutually exclusive with 'source' and 'volumeSnapshots'. (see [below for nested schema](#nestedatt--spec--bootstrap--recovery--backup))
 - `database` (String) Name of the database used by the application.
 Default: 'app'.
-- `owner` (String) Name of the owner of the database in the instance to be usedby applications.
+- `owner` (String) Name of the owner of the database in the instance to be used by applications.
 Defaults to the value of the 'database' key.
-- `recovery_target` (Attributes) By default, the recovery process applies all the availableWAL files in the archive (full recovery).
-However, you can alsoend the recovery as soon as a consistent state is reached orrecover to a point-in-time (PITR) by specifying a 'RecoveryTarget' object,as expected by PostgreSQL (i.e., timestamp, transaction Id, LSN, ...).More info: https://www.postgresql.org/docs/current/runtime-config-wal.html#RUNTIME-CONFIG-WAL-RECOVERY-TARGET (see [below for nested schema](#nestedatt--spec--bootstrap--recovery--recovery_target))
+- `recovery_target` (Attributes) By default, the recovery process applies all the available WAL files in the archive (full recovery).
+However, you can also end the recovery as soon as a consistent state is reached or recover to a point-in-time (PITR) by specifying a 'RecoveryTarget' object, as expected by PostgreSQL (i.e., timestamp, transaction Id, LSN, ...).
+More info: https://www.postgresql.org/docs/current/runtime-config-wal.html#RUNTIME-CONFIG-WAL-RECOVERY-TARGET (see [below for nested schema](#nestedatt--spec--bootstrap--recovery--recovery_target))
-- `secret` (Attributes) Name of the secret containing the initial credentials for theowner of the user database.
-If empty a new secret will becreated from scratch (see [below for nested schema](#nestedatt--spec--bootstrap--recovery--secret))
+- `secret` (Attributes) Name of the secret containing the initial credentials for the owner of the user database.
+If empty a new secret will be created from scratch (see [below for nested schema](#nestedatt--spec--bootstrap--recovery--secret))
 - `source` (String) The external cluster whose backup we will restore.
-This is alsoused as the name of the folder under which the backup is stored,so it must be set to the name of the source clusterMutually exclusive with 'backup'.
+This is also used as the name of the folder under which the backup is stored, so it must be set to the name of the source cluster Mutually exclusive with 'backup'.
-- `volume_snapshots` (Attributes) The static PVC data source(s) from which to initiate therecovery procedure.
-Currently supporting 'VolumeSnapshot'and 'PersistentVolumeClaim' resources that map an existingPVC group, compatible with CloudNativePG, and taken witha cold backup copy on a fenced Postgres instance (limitationwhich will be removed in the future when online backupwill be implemented).Mutually exclusive with 'backup'. (see [below for nested schema](#nestedatt--spec--bootstrap--recovery--volume_snapshots))
+- `volume_snapshots` (Attributes) The static PVC data source(s) from which to initiate the recovery procedure.
+Currently supporting 'VolumeSnapshot' and 'PersistentVolumeClaim' resources that map an existing PVC group, compatible with CloudNativePG, and taken with a cold backup copy on a fenced Postgres instance (limitation which will be removed in the future when online backup will be implemented).
+Mutually exclusive with 'backup'. (see [below for nested schema](#nestedatt--spec--bootstrap--recovery--volume_snapshots))

 <a id="nestedatt--spec--bootstrap--recovery--backup"></a>
 ### Nested Schema for `spec.bootstrap.recovery.backup`